 The Authority and HUD entered into a contract amendment to the ACC which positions the contract for the anticipated transition to Federal Acquisition Regulation compliant contract vehicles.
-The amendment includes: an extension until January 31, 2024 subject to the availability of appropriations and a HUD option to extend the ACC for up to four additional six-month extension terms through January 31, 2025, as needed.
-HUD has exercised the fourth additional extension term through January 31, 2025, subject to the availability of sufficient appropriations.
+The amendment includes: an extension until January 31, 2026 subject to the availability of appropriations and a HUD option to extend the ACC for up to four additional six-month extension terms through January 31, 2028, as needed; subject to the availability of sufficient appropriations.